 When you are totally and permanently disabled.

 You can get up to $17,500 in loan forgiveness.
 If you are a teacher for 5 continuous years for the low-income area.
-If you are facing difficulties with student loans then you can get help as soon as possible to avoid payments or have then get into defaulted
+If you are facing difficulties with student loan payments then you can get help as soon as possible to avoid payments or have then get into defaulted

-Top ways to pay off your student loans
+Top ways for paying off your student loans